-The Australian Government has established the problem gambling website to provide information about the prevalence and impacts of problem gambling in Australia.
+Visit the problem gambling website for information about the prevalence and impacts of problem gambling in Australia.

 Gambling Help Online

-The Gambling Help Online national website offers free live counselling, information and email support to anyone seeking support for a gambling concern in a confidential environment 24 hours a day, seven days a week.
+Visit the Gambling Help Online national website to find out more about free counselling, information and email service available to anyone seeking support for a gambling concern in a confidential environment 24 hours a day, seven days a week.

 Financial counselling to support people affected by problem gambling